GaiaNet-AI/docs/docs/tutorial/eliza.md

 # Working with eliza

-eliza is a simple, fast, and lightweight AI agent framework.
+Eliza is a simple, fast, and lightweight AI agent framework.
 Recently, eliza has integrated Gaia as one of the [model service provider](https://github.com/elizaOS/eliza/pull/762).
 This means you can now use Gaia as the LLM service backend for the Eliza framework.

 ### Build a Trump agent with eliza and Gaia